-In the U.S, it is thought that 70% of Americans have experienced at least one traumatic event.
-Of these individuals, 20% (roughly 44.7 million Americans) have previously struggled, or are currently struggling, with the symptoms of PTSD.
+In the U.S., it is thought that 70% of Americans have experienced at least one traumatic event in their lifetime.
+Of these individuals, 20% (roughly 44.7 million Americans) have previously struggled or continue to struggle with symptoms of PTSD.
 At any given time, 8% of Americans are living with PTSD.
-Symptoms of PTSD include:
+Some of the symptoms include:

-- Intrusive memories: Upsetting dreams or reoccurring flashbacks about the event.
+- Intrusive memories: Upsetting dreams or recurring flashbacks about the traumatic event

-- Avoidance: Avoiding the memory of the event, or places and people that remind you of the event.
+- Avoidance: Avoiding the memory of the event, or the places and people that remind you of the event

-- Changes in emotional reactions: Irritable, angry outbursts, feeling guilty or ashamed, and/or being easily frightened.
+- Changes in emotional reactions: Irritability, angry outbursts, feeling guilty or ashamed, and being easily frightened

-- Reliance on substances such as alcohol or drugs
+- Relying on or using substances such as alcohol or drugs as a coping mechanism

 Gender Differences in PTSD

-Gender differences exist among people who develop PTSD.
-One study finds that men are 3 times more likely to experience a traumatizing event.
+Although PTSD is not gender specific, some gender differences do exist among people who develop PTSD.
+One study found that men are three times more likely to experience a traumatizing event.
 However, many other studies that investigate statistics on PTSD find that women are twice as likely to develop PTSD (women: 10.4%, men: 5%).
 Why?
-The research on this is not entirely sure.
-Overall, women are more likely to report experiencing traumatizing sexual events while men are more likely to experience combat-related events or serious accidents.
-However, this does not completely explain the differences seen in the onset of PTSD.
-Although further research is needed, some suggest either gender differences in pre-existing mental illnesses (for example, depression) or differences in the way men and women process events, could be attributed to gender disparities in PTSD onset.
+The research on this is not entirely sure, however, it may be linked to the fact that women are more likely to report experiencing traumatizing sexual events while men are more likely to experience combat-related events or serious accidents.

 PTSD and High-Risk Careers